Our Curriculum

 Examination board: AQA

-The GCSE Separate science course is designed to bridge the gap between GCSE science and ‘A’ level science, and is therefore an ideal course for those who wish to study science at college.
-To do separate science you must be at a grade 4 at the end of Key Stage 3.
+The GCSE Separate science course is designed to bridge the gap between GCSE science and ‘A’ level science and is therefore an ideal course for those who wish to study science at college.
 The areas covered are:

 The pupils will also cover the Trilogy Science units as mentioned on the science page in the core subject section.